ChristoKolander/Shopping-Ecommerce/README.md

 # ShoppingDemo

 This is a private Repo.

 Using Net.Core 3.1

 Code is not for production.
 Just trying out some ideas...and will build on this foundation.

-If You want to try out this code live - instead of downloading - go to:
+If You want to try out this code live - instead of downloading - go to: NotImplementedYet!

 To use standardUser priveligies, just register.
 To use admin priveligies, log in as TestUser1@hotmail.com, and use this password: "".